 Most of the time, the solution for the failures related to the cooling system of your forklift is by replacing parts.
 Identifying the problem and choosing the correct spare part is essential to ensure the issue is solved.
 The most common signs of a forklift cooling system problem are:

 Your forklift's engine temperature gauge tells you that the coolant temperature is high.
 This is the first sign that something might be wrong with the engine's cooling system.
 If you can't find any leaks or issues with major cooling parts, your thermostat may be bad, causing wrong temperature readings.

 Low coolant levels.
 The cooling system is a closed-circuit system.
 Thus, a low coolant level means that there is a leakage.
 The cooling system checking is essential to identify where the leakage is (at some point in their connections or internal).
 When there is an internal leakage, the system exhausts white smoke.
 It means the coolant leaks into the combustion chamber, and the smoke comes from the burning of the coolant.
 In this case, the problem is located in the engine and not in the cooling system.

 Oil leakage.
-When the oil cooler works as a heat exchanger between coolant and oil, internal damage of the oil cooler causes these two fluids to mix.
-In other cases, an oil puddle can be a sign of damage in the oil cooler, especially if leakage intensifies during engine running.
+When the oil cooler works as a heat exchanger between the coolant and the engine's oil, cracks on the oil cooler lead these two fluids to mix.
+In other cases, an oil puddle can be a sign of damage in the oil cooler.

-The system is composed of a water pump, a radiator, a radiator cap, a radiator hoses, a fan blade, a fan belt, and a thermostat.
+The major forklift cooling parts are the water pump, radiator, radiator cap, radiator hoses, fan blades, fan belts, and thermostat.